Walt Dated World

 Baton Rouge Lounge

 This lounge was located on the lower deck and had a beautiful Art Nouveau stained glass window behind the stage.
-Cocktails such as a Mark Twain, Mississippi River Water, Huckleberry's Cooler and a Scarlett O'Hara were served here, as well as appetizers such as homemade potato chips.
+Entertainment was provided by The Baton Rouge Music Company and cocktails such as a Mark Twain, Mississippi River Water, Huckleberry's Cooler and a Scarlett O'Hara were served here, as well as appetizers such as homemade potato chips.
 Steve McCollum writes: "I have an item that might be of interest to a lot of people who visited Walt Disney World in the 1970s and 1980s.
 It's not exactly an attraction but more of a 'fixture' that made an impression on my friends and I over the years.
 His name is Denny Zavett and he was a comedian and the leader of 'The Riverboat Rascals'.
 They played for years on the Empress Lilly in the Baton Rouge Lounge.
 He was at Walt Disney World for 18 years!
 I thought he might deserve a mention on the Empress Lilly page.
-I've attached a picture of him and the Baton Rouge Lounge (Circa 1983).
+I've attached a picture of him and the Baton Rouge Lounge (Circa 1983)."

 This is an unofficial fan site that is not affiliated with the Walt Disney Company or Disney theme parks.
 All copyrights acknowledged.
 Please respect the work I put into compiling both existing and my own information on this site by not linking to any text or pictures without crediting that they were located on this site.